eclipse/kapua/docs/kuraKapuaDocs.md

 Now we have everything we need to connect Kura to Kapua.

-## Downloading and cofiguring Kura
+## Downloading and configuring Kura

-Second part of this guide describes how to configure Raspberry Pi, but you can also use BBB (BeagleBone Black) or Intel Edison [as described on Kura download page](http://www.eclipse.org/kura/downloads.php?).
+The second part of this guide describes how to configure Raspberry Pi, but you can also use BBB (BeagleBone Black) or Intel Edison [as described on Kura download page](http://www.eclipse.org/kura/downloads.php?).
-Because there already exists guide for [installing Kura on Raspberry Pi](https://eclipse.github.io/kura/intro/raspberry-pi-quick-start.html) we will not repeat the procedure here.
-When you finish, come back and follow procedure bellow.
-In this example wi will assume that Raspberry Pi has IP: 192.168.1.11 and our PC 192.168.1.10.
+Because there already exists a guide for [installing Kura on Raspberry Pi](https://eclipse.github.io/kura/intro/raspberry-pi-quick-start.html) we will not repeat the procedure here.
+When you finish, come back and follow the procedure below.
+In this example we will assume that Raspberry Pi has IP: 192.168.1.11 and our PC 192.168.1.10.

 1. Connect Raspberry Pi and local PC to the same network
 2. On PC open browser and enter Raspberry's IP (which can be obtained with **ifconifg** command in Terminal of Raspberry Pi)